About

 Education

 Corey is a life-long learner and strongly believes in the benefits of post-secondary education.
 Corey has a Bachelor of Arts degree (’01) with double majors in Criminology and Sociology from St. Thomas University in Fredericton, NB.
 Corey is also a two-time graduate of Holland College with a Graduate Diploma as an E-Business Analyst (’10) and a certificate in Human Resource Management (’17).
-Corey has successfully completed numerous professional development courses, workshops and programs including:

 Community Work